victoyyc/DATA-310/project_2.md

 4     2    24 roc_auc hand_till  0.623     1      NA Preprocessor1_Model12
 5     2    20 roc_auc hand_till  0.623     1      NA Preprocessor1_Model14
 ```
-The best performing randome forest has an AUC vlaue of 0.624, while that of the best logistic regression model is 0.616.
+The best performing random forest has an AUC vlaue of 0.624, while that of the best logistic regression model is 0.616.
 Comparing the AUC-ROC values of the random forest models to that of the logistic regression, the performance of the random forest is better han the penalized logistic regression.
-Comparing the AUC plots, on the other hands, shows than the random forest model and the logitsic regression model have very similar performance.
+Comparing the AUC plots, on the other hands, the random forest model and the logitsic regression model seem to have very similar performance.

 The comparison of the AUC-ROC curves between the random forest models and the logistic regression models are shown as the following:
 ![](rf_lr_auc.png)